Sexual Wellness

 Will you be able to cure premature ejaculation forever?

 No permanent treatment has been developed to cure premature ejaculation, yet most men have a great deal of long-term control and fulfilling intimacy.
-Regular behavioural therapies, pelvic floor, and specific therapies enable many to cease medication dependence altogether.
+Regular behavioural therapies, pelvic floor exercises, and specific therapies enable many men to stop relying on medication altogether.
 Having the appropriate premature ejaculation treatment programme and commitment will give you the confidence and control to last for several years without recurring problems.

 Are Kegel exercises effective in the prevention of PE?